Fournier, Magic hand Spurs 4th straight loss, 111-109

 ORLANDO, Fla.
+(AP)When Evan Fournier and Terrence Ross hit shots with the game on the line, the Orlando Magic are a much different team.

-(AP)Evan Fournier scored 26 points, including a couple of late 3-pointers, and the Orlando Magic beat San Antonio 111-109 on Friday night to hand the Spurs their fourth straight defeat.
+Fournier scored 26 points, including a couple of late 3-pointers, and the Magic beat San Antonio 111-109 on Friday night to hand the Spurs their fourth straight defeat.

-Terrence Ross had 10 of his season-high 20 points in the fourth quarter for Orlando.
+Ross had 10 of his season-high 20 points in the fourth quarter to help the Magic win consecutive games for the first time this season.

+”That’s what T-Ross does, time and time again, when we win games,” said Aaron Gordon, who had 14 points and eight rebounds. ”He steps up and makes big shots.
+We needed them tonight badly.”

+Fournier’s 3-pointer with 1:15 remaining put the Magic ahead to stay.
+He shot 5 of 6 from behind the arc in his highest-scoring game of the season.

+”When T-Ross and I both make shots, it just spreads the floor and it gives us more opportunity,” Fournier said. ”Then the paint is open for Vuc (Nikola Vucevic).
+It’s the lineup we mostly ended games with last year and it’s the lineup we are comfortable with.”

-DeMar DeRozan scored 21 for the Spurs, who shot 50.6 percent from the field but gave up 64 points in the second half.
+DeMar DeRozan scored 21 for the Spurs, who shot 50.6 percent from the field but gave up 64 points in the second half and were outrebounded 48-41.

+”I think the difference in the game was we gave up too many offensive rebounds (14),” DeRozan said. ”We couldn’t get the rebounds when it counted and they did.
+They executed on those, and other than that it was a one-possession game.”

 A flagrant foul call helped the Magic maintain their lead in the final seconds.